LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 The puseduo hover CSS class has been used along with an active class when the user is on each page to show which page in the navigation they are on.
 The navigation bar will also show on all four pages so the user can easily navigate around the site wherever they are.

  PLACEHOLDER: [screenshot of navigation bar]

+#### Header section

+The main banner image at the top will display in the header section below the logo and after the navigation bar.
+The intention with the banner image is for the user to be drawn into an emotional response when they first hit the site, ensuring they continue to browse and eventually get in touch to book their own photoshoot.

+PLACEHOLDER: [Image of header section]

 #### About me section